u0052041/How-to-build-an-elastic-structure/README.md

 ### Test your website

-The CloudFront created before must successfully been deploy now, we can test it to see if it works like expectation.
+The CloudFront created before must successfully deploy now, we can test it to see if it works like expectation.

 #### ALB
-In the ALB Website, the web page will changed since refresh the browser.
+In the ALB Website, the web page will be changed since refresh the browser.
 There's no cache in ALB.
 1. In the navigation pane, click **Load Balancer**.

 2. Check the **Description** tag bellow, copy **DNS name** and paste it to the browser.